chef/chef-web-docs/content/style_hugo.md

 : The title of the page.
 This will appear at the top of the page.

 draft
-: Set draft to `true` if you don't want Hugo to build the page.
+: Set draft to `true` if you do not want Hugo to build the page.

 aliases
 : Add an alias if you want Hugo to automatically redirect the user from another page to the page you are writing.